First stirrings of dissent in Ukraine's eastern heartlands

 In the east, subject to centuries of Russian rule, many people see Moscow and its representatives in Ukraine as a source of stability.
 In the European-leaning West, many consider Russia an imperialist influence oppressing their native heritage.

-Babkin, 24, says Zaporizhzhya has come to symbolise the kind of political game-playing that has exasperated the public and helped fuel protests.
+Babkin, 24, says Zaporizhzhya has come to symbolize the kind of political game-playing that has exasperated the public and helped fuel protests.

 The mayor of Zaporizhzhya, Oleksandr Sin, was elected in 2010 as a candidate of jailed former President Yulia Tymoshenko's Batkivshchyna (Fatherland) party.